 How to Dress for Cold Weather – Kids

 Non-itchy and comfy, this is not your grandmother’s wool!
-I like Smartwool for the quality, warmth and softness.
-While some wool long underwear can cause kids to complain about the fabric being itchy, I haven’t had that issue with this set from Smartwool.
+Merino wool is soft, warm and naturally anti-bacterial and anti-odor.
+Since wool is a warmer material, it is great for the coldest days and for less intense physical activities.
+There are many brands selling Merino wool base layers but I like Smartwool and Reima for the quality, warmth and softness.
+While some wool long underwear can cause kids to complain about the fabric being itchy, I haven’t had that issue with these sets.

 Smartwool is also my go-to brand for socks and we have a number of different varieties.
-Once again, quality and warmth is the main selling point for me.
+Once again, quality and warmth are the main selling points for me.

-While the specific coveralls that my daughter currently wears are not available anymore, the Björnen Kids Coveralls are very similar.
-Didriksons is one of my favorite Swedish brands both for kids’ and adults’ outdoor gear and while I usually buy our gear in Sweden, I was stoked to see that their products can now be shipped to North America from the site outnorth.com.
+While the specific coveralls that my daughter currently wears are not available anymore, the Bjärven Kids Coveralls are very similar, and havs won Best in Test in Scandinavia.
+Didriksons is one of my favorite Swedish brands both for kids’ and adults’ outdoor gear and I’m stoked that they’re now available online in the US as well.
 They are one of just a few brands that make one-piece coveralls that fit older kids as well.

-This is another favorite from Didriksons product line.
-It is a perfect fit for kids who want a more grown-up style than the coveralls.
+The Björnen snow pants and jacket are another favorite from Didriksons’ product line.
+It is a perfect fit for older kids who may want a more grown-up style than the coveralls.

-I’m so happy that we’ve discovered Stonz Wear and their Mittz!
-Of all the mittens we’ve tried since my first daughter was born ten years ago, these have by far been the best for the deep cold.
+Of all the mittens we’ve tried since my first daughter was born, these have by far been the best for the deep cold.
 Not only are they exceptionally warm, but the long cuffs that cinch tight over the arms keep snow out and stay in place better than any other mittens we’ve tried.
 As a bonus, the thumbs are fleece-covered so that kids can wipe off their nose without getting a rash.

 Trapper hats are a great option for really cold days, since they come down over the ears but really, any hat goes as long as it is warm!